 Jean-Charles Samuelain, Alan – “We should have a hippocratic oath for telehealth platforms, like we do for doctors… Us as an insurance company, we should not use that data to individualise pricing – we want to align incentives with our members.
 So we want to tell them, if you share with us more than less, we are not going to change the price, we are just going to give you a better user experience, better services, better information.”

-4. Digital health could open up the democratisation of healthcare access, globally
+4. Rising digital health could open up the democratisation of healthcare access, globally

 - With greater automation and efficiency in healthcare delivery, an opportunity will open up to democratise access to healthcare